 - Maintains a reputation for keeping data secure

 If you want to simplify and speed up your third-party security risk evaluation process of vetting vendor security, Panorays can help.
-We combine automated, dynamic security questionnaires with external attack surface assessments and business context to provide organizations with a rapid, accurate view of your supplier.
+We combine automated, dynamic security questionnaires with external attack surface assessments and business context to provide organizations with a rapid, accurate view of their supplier.
 That way, you can quickly determine if you want to do business with a vendor or not.

 Panorays continuously monitors and evaluates your suppliers and sends live alerts about any security changes or breaches to your third parties.
 Schedule a demo to see first-hand how Panorays can help you select secure third-party vendors who take your cybersecurity seriously.